What should students know if their course requires an i>clicker?

 Purchasing and Buy-back of i>clicker Devices

 i>clicker remote devices are available through the U-M Computer Showcase.
 Their website contains a full list of locations, dates, times, and accepted payment methods.
-As of Winter 2018:
+As of Summer 2018:

-The Showcase will also buy-back i>clicker devices that are working and in good condition for $15.
+The Showcase will also buy-back i>clicker devices that are working and in good condition.
 Contact the U-M Computer Showcase for more information.

 CAEN does NOT recommend purchasing web-clicker subscriptions.
 Although using a web-clicker may seem more convenient to you than using a separate i>clicker device, there are a few important issues to consider: